AhmedEsaam/Embedded-Linux/README.md

+# Android Automotive Development

-This repo is for the ITI Android Automotive Program - Linux Labs and Tasks.
+This repo is for the ITI Android Automotive Program - Linux Labs and Tasks